doctorfree/MusicPlayerPlus/README.md

 **[NOTE:]** Extensive post-installation steps are covered here.
-Minimal post-installation configuration required is the execution of the command `mpcinit`.
+Minimal post-installation configuration required is the execution of the command `mppinit`.
 If the MPD music library is located in the default `$HOME/Music` directory then no further configuration may be necessary.
 See the [Quickstart](#quickstart) section.